Probate Q&A Series

 • Detail the newly discovered assets or retirement benefits and explain why they were not reported originally.

-• Attach a proposed supplemental inventory listing each asset and its estimated value.
+• File a supplemental inventory listing each asset and its estimated value.

-• File the petition, affidavits, and supplemental inventory with the clerk’s office in the county where the original probate occurred.
+• File the application or petition and supporting documents with the clerk’s office in the county where the original probate occurred.

-After the court grants your petition, you can collect the assets or retirement plan benefits.
-You will then record the supplemental inventory, pay any remaining debts and administrative expenses, and distribute the assets according to the decedent’s will or under North Carolina’s intestacy rules.
+After the clerk allows supplemental administration, you can collect assets that belong to the estate.
+You will then file the supplemental inventory, pay any remaining debts and administrative expenses, and distribute the assets according to the decedent’s will or under North Carolina’s intestacy rules.

 If several years have passed since the estate closed, the clerk may require extra proof that the assets belong to the decedent’s estate.
-In some instances, the court may also require a bond to secure payment of late claims.
+In some instances, the clerk may also require a bond.

 Key Steps at a Glance